oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPyTorch_GettingStarted/README.md

 ﻿# `PyTorch HelloWorld` Sample
 PyTorch* is a very popular framework for deep learning.
 Intel and Facebook* collaborate to boost PyTorch* CPU Performance for years.
 The official PyTorch has been optimized using oneAPI Deep Neural Network Library (oneDNN) primitives by default.
-This sample demonstrates how to train a PyTorch model and shows how Intel® Optimization for PyTorch* enables Intel® DNNL calls by default.
+This sample demonstrates how to train a PyTorch model and shows how Intel-optimized PyTorch* enables Intel® DNNL calls by default.

 | Optimized for                       | Description
 |:---                               |:---